lzxindustries/lzxmodular/docs/source/troubleshooting.rst

 - Your video device might be defective.
 Verify that your video device can display video signals from a different video source of the same video format, using a different set of video cables.
 If you see the same issue, your device is defective.
 Contact the manufacturer of your video device for advice on further troubleshooting.
 - Your video cables might be defective.
 Try with another set of video cables.
 If your issue has been resolved with the new cables, your video cables were defective.
 - Your video cables might be too long.
 Try with another set of video cables no longer than 2 meters in length.
 If this resolves your issue, use the shorter cables.
 If you require a very long cable run, you may need to add a video distribution amplifier to your equipment list.
+- Your ESG3 module may be defective.
+If none of the above solutions work, check to see if the issue goes away when you adjust the Contrast controls on your ESG3.
+If so, does the issue return when you recenter the controls?
+If so, this is most likely due to a PCB assembly or connector issue, such as a dry or unsoldered pad.
+The issue can be resolved by service or replacement performed by a qualified technician at LZX.

 *My ESG3 doesn't work sometimes when I power my system on.
 When this happens, both frontpanel indicators are green.*